Prasinococcus

-Prasinococcus capsulatus is a species of green algae in the genus Prasinococcus.
-The name "'capsulatus'" coming from the alga's large capsule which surrounds the cell.
+Prasinococcus is a monotypic genus of green algae, containing the only species Prasinococcus capsulatus, in the monotypic family Prasinococcaceae.
 This unicellular algal species was discovered in 1990 in the West Pacific Ocean and has characteristic reproduction methods as well as an interesting and potentially exploitable morphology.
 This is the only species in the genus, though various strains exist, for example URI 266G is the Atlantic clone.

+Discovery

+Prasinococcus capsulatus, the only currently known member of this genus, was discovered in the West Pacific Ocean during a cruise by the research vessel Sohgen-maru in November–December 1990.
+The name "'capsulatus'" coming from the alga's large capsule which surrounds the cell.

 Morphology

+Prasinococcus have a firm cell wall lacking scales and also lack flagella.
+The mitochondrial lobe and chloroplast outer membrane both protrude into the pyrenoid matrix which is considered characteristic of the genus.
+The cell wall has a protruding circular collar which is surrounded by holes which penetrate the cell wall.
+Its method of asexual reproduction is also considered characteristic - after cell division one daughter cell remains within the original cell wall while the other is extruded.

-The most notable feature of P. capsulatus's morphology is its large capsule composed of an exo-polysaccharide which has been dubbed "capsulan".
+The most notable feature of P. capsulatus morphology is its large capsule composed of an exo-polysaccharide which has been dubbed "capsulan".
 Capsulan is thought to be synthesised in the Golgi and then secreted through the decapore (a specialised circle of 10 pores through the cell wall).
 After exiting the decapore capsulan becomes visible and it is thought that it cross links with divalent ions in the seawater.
 Research is currently underway to find potential applications for capsulan and how to maximise its production.